knitjs/knit/README.md

   - Lerna has some cool features like [importing git repos into your monorepo](https://github.com/lerna/lerna#import)
   - Lerna has been around a lot longer and is better tested and documented
-  - Lerna has a more flexible versioning options, Knit only supports the equivalent of Lerna's [Fixed/Locked mode](https://github.com/lerna/lerna#fixedlocked-mode-default)
+  - Lerna has more flexible versioning options, Knit only supports the equivalent of Lerna's [Fixed/Locked mode](https://github.com/lerna/lerna#fixedlocked-mode-default)
-  - Since each package has its own dependencies using npm actions (like prepublish) can be easier.
+  - Since each package has its own dependencies using npm lifecycle hooks (like prepublish) can be easier.

 ## Prior Art